massclown/HalfSwordTrainerMod/README.md

 > **NOTE:** Sometimes the NPC you possess may be bugged.

 ## Pause/unpause the game to get free camera

 Enter Photo Mode (press `C`), then enter free camera (press `F`), then press `*` on NumPad to unpause the game.

-This allows you to use filters, etc. of the photo mode with the free camera while the battle is ongoing.
+This allows you to use all filters and effects of the photo mode with the free camera while the battle is ongoing.

+Together with player and NPC team selection and freezing NPCs on spawn or with a button (`Z`), you can set up team battles in advance.

 ## Other good things